 Jackie Hook - Spiritual Director/Celebrant

 Jackie is a native of State College, Pennsylvania.
 She has a B.S. in Business Management from Penn State University and an M.A. in Wellness from the University of Central Florida.
 She is a certified spiritual director and celebrant, specializing in loss and wellness.
-She is also a member of Spiritual Directors International.
+She is also a member of Spiritual Directors International and the Celebrant Foundation and Institute.

-In partnership with Koch Funeral Home, Jackie has developed a new program, Helping Grieving Hearts Heal.
+In partnership with Koch Funeral Home, Jackie developed Helping Grieving Hearts Heal.
 This program helps and supports individuals as they grieve.
-Services include Having the Talk of a Lifetime, memorable funeral ceremony creation, catered reception coordination, grief companioning and community outreach.
+Services include Having the Talk of a Lifetime, grief companioning, memorable funeral ceremony creation, remembrance service facilitation, legacy reception coordination and community outreach.

-Jackie is the co-founder of HEART – Helping Empty Arms Recover Together,an organization that provides support for individuals who have experienced pregnancy loss, still birth, infant death and/or fertility issues.
-She is also part of the leadership team for the WheelHouse, a ministry that helps individuals delve deeply into the pressing issues of their lives.
+Jackie is the co-founder of Learning to Live: What's Your Story?, an initiative whose mission is to create educational and conversational opportunities for meaningful intergenerational exchanges on loss, grief, growth and transformation.
+She helped create HEART – Helping Empty Arms Recover Together, an organization that provides support for individuals who have experienced pregnancy loss, still birth, infant death and/or fertility issues.
+Jackie is also a member of Grief Connection and writes a column for Centered magazine.

-Jackie enjoys spending time with her family, jogging, camping and hiking in the woods.
-She and her husband, John, met at Penn State in 1982.
-After living in Orlando, Florida, and Yardley, Pennsylvania, they returned to State College in 2005.
-They have two children, Jessica and James.
+Jackie enjoys spending time with her family, jogging, and hiking in the woods.
+She and her husband, John, have two children, Jessica and James.

 Marie Bartley - Office Manager